Posted in: Comics, Heritage Sponsored, Vintage Paper | Tagged: Batman, black bat, golden age, Ned Pines, Standard/Better/Nedor

 Norman A. Daniels (June 3, 1905 – July 19, 1995) was a pulp, radio, television, and comic book writer best known for his creation of the Black Book Detective version of the Black Bat.
 He entered the pulp field in 1932 with a contribution to Detective-Dragnet magazine.
 He also created Rang-a-Tang the Wonder Dog for MLJ Comics' Blue Ribbon Comics.
 Daniels was a writer for the Nick Carter, Master Detective radio show, and his work appeared on the Alfred Hitchcock Presents television show.

 Pines' Standard/Thrilling Group would go on to launch a wide range of pulps using the Exciting brand, including Exciting Western, Exciting Detective, Exciting Love, and Exciting Sports.
 There are 31 entries for Exciting Comics #1 on the CGC census, and this copy has been graded CGC GD/VG 3.0 Off-white pages.
-An underappreciated moment in early Golden Age history, there's an Exciting Comics #1 up for auction and several other issues of the series in the 2023 February 23 The Thrillingly Exciting Heroes of Nedor Comics Showcase Auction #40219 at Heritage Auctions.
-Prospective bidders who are new to Heritage Auctions should check out their FAQ on the bidding process and related matters.
+An underappreciated moment in early Golden Age history, there's a CGC VG 4.0 copy of Exciting Comics #1 (Nedor Publications, 1940) and several other issues of the series up for auction in the 2024 September 26 – 27 Heroes of the Golden Age Comics Showcase Auction #40265 at Heritage Auctions.